Lynsey Collinson

 I am a freelance media and sound artist professional musician.
 I work creatively in education, local-authority, community and regeneration contexts, developing, delivering and managing young peoples’ projects, staff development and training.

-I am part of the artist collective The Collaborators and an artist and board member for the European Arts organisation Drums for Peace.
+I am part of the artist collective The Loud Minority and an artist and board member for the European Arts organisation Drums for Peace.

 I love being a part of developmentplus working with this amazing team of people and to be back in sunny Lincoln.